-Directors receive a base fee.
-A loading is paid to those Directors who occupied additional roles (eg. Chair of a Committee or Chair of the Board) in recognition of the regular additional workload involved in performing those roles.
+Directors received a base fee.
+A loading was paid to those directors who occupied additional roles (e.g. Chair of a Committee or Chair of the Board) in recognition of the regular additional workload involved in performing those roles.

 10. Directors' Development and Education